-- 7.10.
+- 7.11.
 Ofgem must undertake impact assessments (IAs) for all the important policy proposals that we make.
 We have developed a rigorous approach in line with best practice, while ensuring that our decisions are consistent with our wider statutory duties.
-Throughout 2007 Ofgem has been looking at the structure of our IAs and how we can best bring together the environmental impacts with social and distributional impacts to provide a fuller picture of the impact of our proposals on sustainable development.
-We have consulted on revised guidance and, subject to responses, intend to implement revised guidance in spring 2008. - 7.11.
+In 2007 Ofgem reviewed the structure of our IAs and how we could best bring together the environmental impacts with social and distributional impacts to provide a fuller picture of the impact of our proposals on sustainable development.
+We have consulted on revised guidance and will implement it in spring 2008. - 7.12.
 As part of this process we have made a new commitment on post-implementation review.
 Each IA that we publish will state whether we intend to conduct a major post-implementation review after a particular length of time or rely on routine monitoring.
-Ofgem may undertake a major review exercise where the policy area in question involves major structural changes or changes to the wholesale trading arrangements, or where the outcomes are more difficult to predict through our normal monitoring processes.
+Ofgem may undertake a major review exercise where the policy area in question involves major structural changes or where the outcomes are more difficult to predict through our normal monitoring processes.